In this page

 - ability to carry out self-care or domestic routines

 - involvement in work, education, learning or in leisure activities

 - maintenance or development of family or other significant personal relationships

-- development and maintenance of social relationships and involvement in the community; or
+- development and maintenance of social relationships and involvement in the community

 - achieving developmental goals